Northumbria-MPEE/Python_KD4014/_episodes/16-problem_solving.md

 Next we want to establish that our results are reasonable.

 - Are there related problems which we know the solution to?
 How does our solution compare?
+- Looking back at the raw or input data, do our results look sensible?

 For quantitative solutions we can also ask the following questions: